 We believe that along with aging can come wisdom of many kinds.
-For our 2022 essays, we are inviting contributors to tap into the lessons and the resources related to the wisdom that they have developed, gleaned or learned through experience.
-We will continue to blend information and personal story in ways we hope you will find helpful.
+For our 2022 essays, we invited contributors to tap into the lessons and the resources related to the wisdom that they have developed, gleaned or learned through experience, blending information and personal story in ways we hope you find helpful.

 Are you ready?

 Laurie Adams’ essay provides a map of what you need to gather so that those who care for you know what you want as you age.
 From dealing with your assets to your decisions about health care, following her guidance is a great way to start the New Year.

 What do birthdays mean to you?

 Dori Gillam’s entry into her seventh decade is an opportunity to reflect on her life.
 As always, she sees things through laugh-filled and mainly rosy lenses.

 Trading up: From a Vocation to my Avocation